VHDLTool/sonar-fpga-metrics-plugin/README.md

-# Sonar FPGA Metrics Plugin
+# SonarQube Linty FPGA Metrics Plugin

 A SonarQube plugin allowing to create custom metrics and assign them values from external files.